Install Sero

 • Windows x64

 Intel-based Macs are not a Sero target.
-Windows arm64 is future/unsupported in the current beta.
+Windows arm64 is not a current target.

 If you are unsure which runtime to choose, use the default Host runtime on a supported platform.
 Host runs commands in your real workspace folder and uses your system tools.